 The rabbis did not write the law; none would dare usurp the divine prerogative.
 However, rabbis, teachers and erudite students of the law, often were called upon to apply the law to circumstances; sometimes they disagreed.
 They wrote endlessly, attempting to help the God-fearing Jew.
 Some were inspired in teachings of pre-Christian rabbis such as Hillel, whose sayings are found in Jesus’ teachings.
 All of the principal rabbinical writings are collected in the Talmud, a book that is not in the Bible, compiled or written between the second and fifth centuries of our era.

 In the course of roughly two millennia before Christ, God sent certain individuals (they are mostly men but a few women stand out, too) who discern the divine will for the Chosen People at critical times.
 Some of these are formally known as prophets, although some stood as judges and kings over the blessed nation.

 Prophecy is not a matter of magic, not foretelling but forth telling.
 The person chosen to speak the divine command decisively to the people often warns about the future.
 Often the stories told about them in this regard are retrojections of after-the-fact biblical writers who no doubt realized the truth of the sages’ dire words: they warned us we would be conquered if we didn’t change our ways and we were!

 The person sent to lead and speak is often an unlikely candidate.
 Moses grew up a comfortable Egyptian prince in the royal household.
 Jeremiah complained to God that he was to young, no one would listen to him.
-David was a king and an adulterer before he penned many, but probably not all, of the psalms.
+David was a king and an adulterer before he penned many of, but probably not all, the psalms.

 In sum, the biblical story depicts a Chosen People, the ancestors of Jesus, as ultimately and courageously steadfast, obedient and prophetic.
 The gospels constantly insist that Jesus came to fulfill the law.